dentarg/auth0-blog/_posts/2017-07-21-for-the-best-security-think-beyond-webhooks.markdown

 ### WE DO THE HARD WORK FOR YOU

 With Webtasks we can [execute custom Node.js code](https://auth0.com/blog/extensibility-through-code-using-webtasks/) securely in a multi-tenant environment with low latency.
 Essentially, Webtasks allow you to add customized code to extend Auth0 without a server.
 That means you can get all the functionality of a webhook without any of the hosting requirements.
 We do all the work of sustaining your extension while you just write the code.
-And you can write your code directly into our platform—no need to have a separate setup.
+And you can write your code directly into our platform, no need to have a separate setup.

 ![Auth0 Rules](https://cdn.auth0.com/blog/diagram/auth0rules.png)